camptocamp/oerpscenario/Readme.txt

  - @account     : This tag represent all tests scenario related to the account module of OpenERP
  - @addons      : This tag represent all tests scenario related to the addons branch of OpenERP
  - @invoicing   : This tag represent all tests scenario related to the invoicing process of OpenERP
+ - @bugNUMBER   : This tag test the tests cases related to a Launchpad bug number

 Launch the test suite with :

 cd oerpscenario
-cucumber features --tag=@invoicing,@account
+cucumber features --tag=@init --tag=@account

-Where "invoicing" and "account" are the desired tests scenario.
+Where "init" and "account" are the desired tests scenario.
 You can add also an output format like :

-cucumber features --tag=@invoicing,@account --format=html >/tmp/result.html&&open  /tmp/result.html
+cucumber features --tag=@invoicing --tag=@account --format=html >/tmp/result.html&&open  /tmp/result.html

 Usually, we recommand to launch the test suite with the name of the module to be tested.
+Have a look here for more infos about tag usage : http://wiki.github.com/aslakhellesoy/cucumber/tags

 Optionnal rake command (require to install rake gem):